 What is good password hygiene?

 Password hygiene is a foundational and essential security measure to protect your environment and deter intruders.
-It encompasses best practices for password strength.
+It encompasses best practices for password strength to prevent the use of easily guessable passwords.
 If a password is hard to guess, it’s less likely that a brute force password spraying attack will succeed.

-Remember: Passwords act as the first line of defense, controlling access to your systems and the valuable information they hold.
-Maintaining strong defenses is imperative to enhancing your security posture.
+Remember: Managing strong passwords is the first line of defense, controlling access to your systems and the valuable information they hold.
+And maintaining strong defenses is imperative to enhancing your security posture.

 What should you include in a password policy?

-A password security policy should establish clear best practices requiring strong password creation.
+A password security policy should establish clear password best practices, requiring strong password creation.
 It should include several applicable standards.

 Password history